 What kinds of projects will take place in these neighborhoods?

 We will work with a team of consultants to address critical elements of retail success: examples are exterior signage and display, retail packaging/branding, window displays, interior/exterior lighting, E-marketing/web Production, etc.

 In our previous work on the Avenue of Fashion, we focused on honoring the pedestrian and establishing a district look & feel with the installation of smaller scale signage and hosting the district-wide clean up.

 In the Villages, our focus was on improving community safety.
 Refurbishing the street lights, installing new alley & parking lot lighting and repaving the broken sidewalks were all developed towards this aim.

-What's the purpose of this Initiative?
+What is the purpose of this initiative?